Faculty Mentorship Programs

 The dictionary definition of “flourish” is to grow or develop in a healthy or vigorous way as the result of a particularly favorable environment.
 At UMBC we believe that finding your people at work, at home, and further afield is critical to the success and wellbeing of our faculty, and we are committed to helping you establish these connections.
 We are here to help faculty envision, develop, and sustain successful careers at UMBC, and to provide all faculty with opportunities to engage with the campus community, and create a sense of belonging to and ownership of the institution.

-The Office of the Provost offers three centralized mentorship programs to support faculty at transitional moments in their career, when it would be helpful to receive advice and feedback from others.
+The Office of Faculty Affairs offers three centralized mentorship programs to support faculty at transitional moments in their career, when it would be helpful to receive advice and feedback from others.
 Taking care of each other is what we do at UMBC, and that includes sharing knowledge and expertise.
 We encourage those who have been successfully mentored to consider giving back by participating as a mentor in the years ahead.
 These programs are designed to complement mentoring activities that are already taking place within departments and colleges.
 Please contact Orianne Smith (osmith@umbc.edu) if you have any questions.

 As a participant, you will: